OXID-eSales/media-library-module/README.md

 * v1.0.x is compatible with eShop compilation 7.1.x and higher

 ### Branches
+* b-7.4.x is compatible with shop b-7.4.x branches
 * b-7.3.x is compatible with shop b-7.3.x branches
 * b-7.2.x is compatible with shop b-7.2.x branches
 * b-7.1.x is compatible with shop b-7.1.x branches